jonasmaziero/LibCQ/readme.txt

 For using functions needing Lapack and Blas use the command:
 $ gcc *.c -llapacke -lblas -lm
-The -lm avoids some compilation problems.
+The -lm directive avoids some compilation problems.